prasannadhami14/SlumSarathi/Readme.md

 ## License

-[Specify your license here, e.g., MIT License]

 ## Contact

-For questions or support, contact [your-email@example.com].
+For questions or support, contact prashannadhami14@gmail.com